St. Francis Xavier Church (Parkersburg, West Virginia): Construction of the present church

 In 1858 additional lots were purchased on Market Street for a school and rectory.
 Father Henry Parke, a protégé of Bishop Whelan, was appointed pastor and the parish had 303 members.
+Seeing education as a means of breaking the cycle of poverty that gripped his parishioners Father Parke opened a school for boys in the parish in 1859.
+This was followed in 1864 with the establishment of an academy for girls under the direction of the Sisters of the Visitation.
 In 1859, the parish name was changed from Saint Mary's to St. Francis Xavier.
 The Civil War soon erupted though and the western counties of Virginia seceded to form the new state of West Virginia on June 20, 1863.
-In 1864 the Sisters of the Visitation established an academy for women.
 At the conclusion of the Civil War Father Parke and the congregation began making plans to build a larger church to replace the original church which had become inadequate to meet the needs of the growing Catholic population.
 Patrick Charles Keely of New York, a prominent Irish-Catholic architect was selected to design the new St. Francis Xavier.
 Keely designed an imposing Romanesque revival structure with a bell tower 200 feet in height.
-A local contractor, Lysander Dudley was selected and Joseph Deris was employed as chief carpenter.
+Joseph Deris from Wheeling, W.V. was employed as chief carpenter.
 Actual construction began in August 1867.
 The pace of construction slowed for an 18-month period due to the difficulty in obtaining quality building materials following the Civil War.
 On May 9, 1869, the cornerstone was laid for the church and the pace of work quickened with a large force of labor employed on the project.
 On October 2, 1870, the church was finished and dedicated.
 The final cost of its construction was $59,930.05.

 Church murals

 The murals of St. Francis Xavier Church have been called "the most significant examples of ecclesiastical art in West Virginia today" by the West Virginia Department of History and Culture.
 The murals are noteworthy because of their three-dimensional, bas-relief style also known as tromp l'oeil painting.
 The artist was Daniel Muller of Munich, Germany who came from New York City.
 Muller had painted other churches designed by Patrick Keely.
 Muller's most noted work before St. Francis Xavier was the Church of the Gesu in Montreal, Canada another Keely designed church.
 Today St. Francis Xavier parish has over 375 families and a parish population of over 1000 persons.
 St. Monica parish in nearby Lubeck, composed of 42 families, shares staff with St. Xavier.
 The parish supports two Catholic schools.
-Parkersburg Catholic Elementary School serves pre-school through grade 6.
-Parkersburg Catholic High School serves students in grades 7 through 12.
+Parkersburg Catholic Elementary School serves pre-school through grade 5.
+Parkersburg Catholic High School serves students in grades 6 through 12.
 Father John Rice is the current pastor of the parish.